iStent Trabecular Micro-Bypass: An exciting new glaucoma technology for patients requiring cataract surgery.

 Proven safe and effective, the iStent Trabecular Micro-Bypass:

-• Does not limit treatment options that could help maintain your vision in the future
+• Safe and Effective.
+The procedure Spares important eye tissue that could be damaged by traditional surgeries.
+Also, iStent does not limit treatment options that could help maintain your vision in the future.

 iStent is covered by Medicare and many private insurance plans.
 If you are going to have cataract surgery and are currently taking one or more medications to lower your eye pressure, you may be a candidate for iStent.